 - Rich features - VoIP offers a wide range of features: from call forwarding, blocking, caller ID and voicemail, to remote management, automatic call distribution and interactive voice recognition.

 - Collaboration - VoIP integrates easily with other systems and helps staff collaborate through voice, video, web conferencing or instant messaging, usually from a single user interface.

 - Improved productivity - staff can use your communication system remotely and flexibly, with access to your data and network whenever and wherever they need it.

 Difficulties with VoIP

-While VoIP is often cheaper and more flexible than the traditional phone systems, it’s worth keeping in mind potential problems.
+While VoIP is often cheaper and more flexible than traditional phone systems, it's worth keeping in mind potential problems.
 For example:

-- Audio quality - depending on your broadband, hardware and services, quality and reliability of VoIP connections may not be as good as the standard phone connections.
+- Audio quality - depending on your broadband, hardware and services, the quality and reliability of VoIP connections may not be as good as the standard phone connections.
 Common issues that can happen during calls are delays, noise and echo.

 - Bandwidth dependency - VoIP depends on your internet connection.
 If your connection goes down, so does your phone line.
 Similarly, insufficient bandwidth will likely cause quality issues with the service.

 - Security - as with other internet technologies, security is a major consideration with VoIP.
 Possible threats include identity and service theft, phishing, viruses and malware, spamming over internet telephony, call tempering and denial of service attacks.